top of page

 1) Destroy the original attacker who delivered the poison.

-A card already in lava cannot be poisoned.
-If the card becomes infected but already had a prior illness (virus or poison), the pre-existing condition is replaced by the new attacker’s viral infection.
+A card already in water cannot be poisoned.
+If the card becomes infected but already has a prior illness (virus or poison), the pre-existing condition is replaced by the new attacker’s poisonous infection.

 Stunning